openearth/xbeach-docs/docs/xbeach_manual.rst

 You can work on the following assignments:

 #.
-Go to the folder “Examples\\YanchepBeach” and double click the
+Go to the folder âExamples\\YanchepBeachâ and double click the
-   file “run\_model.bat”.
+   file ârun\_model.batâ.
 The simulation will start (and will run about 15 minutes).

 #.
 Meanwhile, inspect the bathymetry file and the structure file (using